-In order to transfer from a UIU Malaysia or UIU Kong Kong to the Fayette Campus, please submit the following documents:
+In order to transfer to/from UIU Fayette, UIU Malaysia, UIU Kong Kong and UIU Vietnam, please submit the following documents:

 1) Submit the Change of Location form.

 2) UIU Malaysia students only: Submit official transcripts from SEGi.
 All transcripts must be in English.

 3) Submit a copy of your passport biographical page.

 4) Submit financial documents.

 International students must submit financial documents as evidence of the ability to pay all fees and expenses for one full year.
 All financial documents must be originals (no faxes, scans or copies will be accepted), in English and no older than six months.
 Please see the Financial Requirements Form to determine how much the financial statements must show.

 If you will be supported by a family member or another person, you must also submit the Affidavit of Support.

 Once ready, please mail or drop off all of the original documents listed above (no copies) to the appropriate contact:

 Hong Kong Campus: Ms. Tray Lee (firstname.lastname@example.org)